hargoniX/bachelor/thesis/thesis.typ

 }
 ```]
 But mutability can be opted in to by using `let mut`.
 The idea behind immutable by
-default is to limit the amount of moving pieces in a software to a minimum which
+default is to limit the amount of moving pieces in a software to a minimum.
+This
-allows programmers to argue easier about their code.
-On top of that, it plays an
+allows programmers to argue easier about their code as there are less moving pieces.
-important role in Rust's approach to memory safety.
+On top of that, it plays an important role in Rust's approach to memory safety.

 The most notable feature of Rust that distinguishes it from other widely used
 programming languages is ownership and the part of the compiler that enforces it,